James Wallace saved 400,000 Qantas air points over 16 years, then they disappeared

 They were hoping to revisit the idea again this year, Wallace says.

-"If I knew they were going to expire then I probably would have just gone and used them on 10 iPads or whatever you can get online for them," he says.

 "We wouldn't go unless we've got the points.
-There's not a lot of chance of us being able to afford that, it's not a priority anymore."
+There's not a lot of chance of us being able to afford that [otherwise]," he says.

+"If I knew they were going to expire then I probably would have just gone and used them on 10 iPads or whatever you can get online for them."

 Wallace says every dollar spent on the card equated to one Frequent Flyer point which meant he had spent more than $400,000 in credit in the past 16 or so years.